SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 # Project Settings

-4. The Project Settings allows you to control various visibility and Product/Services settings for your project management system.
+4. Project Settings in the Project Template control section visibility and configure Product/Service settings for projects.
+This ensures that only relevant sections are displayed and that product/service options align with project requirements.

 <br>
 <p align="center">